Code-and-State/typescript-bootcamp/templates/vite-react-azle/README.md

 npm run setup # Install packages, deploy canisters, and generate type bindings npm start # Start the development server
 ```

-When ready, run `dfx deploy` to build and deploy your application.

 ## Technology Stack